johschuett/Datatblr/README.md

 You can also add the path of the executable to your PATH environment variable and then run the program using the command `datatblr`.

 The user interface is compatible with UNIX systems.
 If you are running **Windows**, you have to work directly with the R files!
-(You might want to check out the [lite](https://github.com/johschuett/Datatblr/tree/lite) branch.)
+(You might want to check out the lite version.)

 ### License
 [GNU General Public License v2.0 only](https://github.com/johschuett/Datatblr/blob/master/GPL-2.0)